VanguardLogic/zomato-csao-recommendation-engine/README.md

-# 🍽️ Zomato CSAO Recommendation Engine
+# 📖 Zomato CSAO: The Narrative Journey & Technical Deep Dive
+## *Building a Culturally Intelligent Recommendation Engine*

-Welcome to the transcript and step-by-step chronicle of the **Zomato Cross-Selling & Add-on Optimization (CSAO)** project.
-This is not just a repository; it is a tutorial on how we moved from a generic recommendation model to a production-grade, culturally anchored engine.
+Welcome to the **Zomato Cross-Selling & Add-on Optimization (CSAO)** project repository.
+This project demonstrates a production-grade, culturally anchored machine learning recommendation engine designed to intelligently suggest complementary food items (add-ons) to a user's cart.

+This README provides a comprehensive guide to understanding the engine's journey, how it works under the hood, navigating the repository layout, finding the evaluation metrics, and running the system yourself.

 ---

-### 🌑 Prologue: The Recommendation Crisis
+## 🌑 Prologue: The Recommendation Crisis
 At the start of this project, we faced a classic "Generic Fallback" problem.
 With a small catalog (~50 items) and simple logic, the system suffered from:
 1.  **Cuisine Hallucinations:** Recommending a MARGHERITA PIZZA for a user ordering BUTTER CHICKEN.
 2.  **The "Fries & Coke" Trap:** Globally popular items overwhelmed specific, high-value pairings.